New! BD Essentials: Turn your team into growth advocates

 Activity tracking is used to make sure that those with BD responsibilities are being held accountable and doing the activities that, when done correctly, lead to improved win rates and revenue goals.

-An example of an activity-based metric would be “arrange two meetings with new prospects per week” or “contact four former clients per month.”
+An example of an activity-based metric would be “arrange 2 meetings with new prospects per week” or “contact 4 former clients per month.”

-Logging a phone call or meeting with someone on a specific date doesn’t mean that the interaction went well, that information was gathered, or that it improved the probability of a win.
+Logging a phone call with someone doesn’t mean that the interaction went well, discriminators were found, or even that it improved the Probability of Win (Pwin).

-However, if you want to use activity-based metrics as KPIs for your business, you’ll probably want to use Customer Relationship Management (CRM) software to provide this data.
+If you decide to track activity-based metrics, you’ll probably want to use Customer Relationship Management (CRM) software to easily track this data.

 BD AND OPPORTUNITY PIPELINE METRICS